 I am Riddick's mother.
-My husband, Scott, and I have 4 children; Kailey, Tyler, Riddick and Axel.
+My husband (Scott) and I have 5 children: Kailey, Tyler, Riddick, Axel and Tenley.
 I love to craft as it allows me to be creative.
-In the warmer months, my husband and I enjoy riding motorcycles.
+In the warmer months, Scott and I enjoy riding motorcycles.
 I am passionate about helping others, as the reward of a simple smile excites me and makes my day.
-My family is important to me and I absolutely love spending quality time with them.
-I do my best to take one day at a time, as one will never know what our next day will bring; My son, Riddick taught me that.
+My family is important to me, and I absolutely love spending quality time with them.
+I do my best to take one day at a time, as one will never know what the next day will bring; my son, Riddick, taught me that.

-I am Riddick's father, as well as the father to three other children.
+I am Riddick's father, as well as the father to my four other children.
 I also have a fantastic wife that I share my journey through life with.
-My journey with Riddick has taught me a lot and made me look at things a little different.
-This fact drives my passion to change the way things are done for kids similar to him as well as how they are treated.
-I firmly believe that just because you have a child like Riddick does not change the fact that you still can have fun, you just might have to modify equipment to do so.
-The things that I enjoy the most is spending time with my family, motorcycles, and building different things.
-If something has a motor or wheels I am game, if something can be modified I will fix it, if something is easy I will figure out a way to make it harder.
+My journey with Riddick has taught me a lot and made me look at things a little differently.
+This fact drives my passion to change the way things are done for kids similar to him, as well as how they are treated.
+I firmly believe that just because you have a child like Riddick, does not change the fact that you still can have fun.
+You just might have to modify equipment to do so.
+The things that I enjoy the most is spending time with my family, anything involving motorcycles, and building different things.
+If something has a motor, or wheels, I am game.
+If something can be modified, I will fix it.
+If something is easy, I will figure out a way to make it harder.
 I love teaching my children that even though technology is ever changing, the "old ways" of doing things are truly just as important to learn.
 I am just your average blue collar guy trying to have fun while making a change.

-I am Riddick's Mema (grandma).
-My husband, Wendell, & I have four sons, four daughter-in-laws & nine grandkids that keep us busy.
-In my spare time I volunteer at Top Box, a food pantry and our church hospitality team.
-We have seen first hand some of the struggles these families & children go through to feel accepted and/or get the help, resources, or the medical equipment they need to have some of their daily needs met.
+I am Riddick's Memea (grandma).
+My husband (Wendell) and I have four sons, four daughter-in-laws and nine grandkids that keep us busy.
+In my spare time I volunteer at Top Box, a food pantry, and our church hospitality team.
+We have seen first hand some of the struggles these families and children go through to feel accepted and/or get the help, resources, or the medical equipment they need to have some of their daily needs met.
 In my life I have learned that even the smallest act of caring has the potential to turn a life around.
-I am excited to be a part of Riddick's Ride to have a positive effect in people's lives.
+I am excited to be a part of Riddick's Ride and have a positive effect in people's lives.

 Copyright © Riddick's Ride Foundation 2013 to All Rights Reserved